 The cases where you may consider coming to the UK as a Short Term Student are if:

-- You are studying on a UEL distance learning programme and occasionally need to visit the UK for classes or revision sessions... although the course of study might be longer than 6 months, each period of study is less than six months, or
+- You are studying on a UEL distance learning programme and occasionally need to visit the UK for classes or revision sessions.
+Although the course of study, overall might be longer than 6 months, you should not spend more than 56 days in the UK within a 6 month period, or

 - You need to return to UEL after being on a break in order to complete re-sits only, or